Haki-Malai/gemh-info-extractor/README.md

 This project implements an algorithm in Python to parse given txt files and extract information about a company.
 Specifically, the algorithm extracts the company's official name, GEMH number, website (if mentioned in the file), and the date of the website's registration.

-The code first turns the txt file to a list of wards and defines a class called **DataExtractor** that extracts data from the list.
+The code first turns the txt file to a list of words and defines a class called **DataExtractor** that extracts the data from the list.
 It has methods to extract website values, GEMH values, date values, and name values from the list of words.
 The class also has various attributes that define patterns and words used to extract the data.

 The extracted data is then stored in a MySQL database, and can be accessed via a RESTful API endpoint that takes as input the company's GEMH number and returns all available information about the company.